sgmurphy/wordpress-plugins/password-protected/readme.txt

 == Changelog ==
+= 2.7.3 =
+- New - Option to view password text in the field while entering.
+- Improvement - Preserve custom URL parameters on password protected screen.

 = 2.7.2 =
 - Fix: Updated depreciated PHP function to make it compatible with the latest PHP version.
 - Added: Login designer compatibility banner.